 Packing tips 101

-So, here are my top ten packing guidelines that are focused on multi day river trips.
-Much of the information also applies for day trips but I suggest that day trip folks speak with their outfitter, as much of the gear may be provided.
-(Also, these tips can clearly be adjusted for the length of your trip and the amount of whitewater you will be encountering.
+So, here are my top ten packing guidelines.
+Most points apply to both one-day and multi-day rafting trips.
+There are a few suggestions that will obviously be only for multi-day trips.
+I suggest that folks speak with their outfitters, as some of the gear may be provided.
+Also, these tips can clearly be adjusted for the length of multi-day trips and the amount of whitewater rapids you will be encountering.
 Obviously the shorter the trip, the less you need.
-You can also usually do some sort of “laundry” on the river if needed, but make sure to ask your guides about where soap should go and leave no trace protocol, whether in or out of the river, as that varies in different environments!)
+You can also usually do some sort of “laundry” on the river if needed, but make sure to ask your guides about where soap should go and leave no trace protocol, whether in or out of the river, as that varies in different environments!

 Clothing materials matter for safety and comfort

 Cotton vs. Synthetics

 - Know your fabrics.
 Remember this: it’s easier to cool down than it is to warm up.
 This concept also comes into safety considerations.
 Hypothermia and heat exhaustion are both extremely serious and sometimes common issues on a rafting trip.

 - Cotton keeps you cool, synthetics dry quicker and tend to be warmer.
 Sometimes you’ll wear a cotton shirt and sarong to purposely keep you wet or damp for body temperature regulation.
 On the flip side, sometimes cotton can be detrimental to your day.
 Leave your cotton socks at home.
 Pack a warm fleece jacket or a light puffy jacket for chilly mornings and nights.